-However, the vast majority of people who choose a management career will never get to be a C/EO, whether they aspire to be or not, nor will they necessarily get (or desire) to work for a big, global corporation.
+However, most people who choose a management career will never get to be a CEO, whether they aspire to be or not, nor will they necessarily get (or desire) to work for a big, global corporation.
 Indeed, as Wilson et al. argue: